Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: Optimized dynamical decoupling for sensing

 \section{Optimized dynamical decoupling for sensing}

 We consider a single spin-qubit sensor of time-varying magnetic fields, in the presence of dephasing noise.
 This quantum sensing task can be described as a compromise between spin phase accumulation due to the external target field to be measured $b(t) \equiv b h(t)$, and refocusing of the non-Markovian noise, obtained via dynamical decoupling (DD) protocols~\cite{Viola1998Dynamical,Viola1999Dynamical,Facchi2005Control,Uhrig2007Keeping,Lange2010Universal}.
 Above, $b$ is the magnetic field strength to be detected, and $h(t)$ a known, dimensionless function specifying its time dependence.
+Notice that optimizing the sensor's response to a target field with a time dependence $h(t)$ that is known beforehand has several applications, e.g., sensing spins ensembles or spins in molecules~\cite{Glenn2018,Degen2017Quantum,Barry2020}, or sensing weak signals coming from biological samples-- such as action potentials~\cite{Neuling2023}.
+Moreover, our optimization method can be part of a protocol where the time-dependence is first (sub-optimally) determined and then then the amplitude detected optimally.

-As in Hahn's echo~\cite{Hahn1950Spin,Carr1954Effects,Meiboom1958Modified}, a DD sequence is implemented by applying sets of $n$ $\pi$-pulses that act as time reversal for the phase acquired by the qubit during its free evolution, and can be described by a modulation function $y \! :[0,T]\ni t \mapsto \{-1,1\}$ (see Fig.~\ref{fig:protocol}b).
-The DD sequence is embedded within a Ramsey interferometer, hence the qubit coherence is mapped onto the probability of the qubit to populate the excited state $\ket{1}$:
+As in Hahn's echo~\cite{Hahn1950Spin,Carr1954Effects,Meiboom1958Modified}, a DD sequence is implemented by applying a series of $n$ $\pi$-pulses that act as time reversal for the phase acquired by the qubit during its free evolution, and can be described by a modulation function $y \! :[0,T]\ni t \mapsto \{-1,1\}$ (see Fig.~\ref{fig:protocol}b).
+The DD sequence is embedded within a Ramsey interferometer, hence the qubit coherence is mapped onto the probability of the qubit to stay its initial state $\ket{0}$:

 Here, $\varphi$ is the phase acquired by the qubit during the sensing time $T$:

 with $\gamma$ the coupling to the field (e.g., the electronic gyromagnetic ratio of the spin sensor).
 The noise-induced decoherence function